 Big TV Moments

-We could hear the cries of confusion coming from the crowd on the ground at the launch.
+We could hear the people standing on the ground near the launch.
+There were cries of confusion and alarm.

 "We're looking very carefully at the situation.
 Obviously it's a major malfunction," said the NASA announcer.